Last Updated on 8 December 2021 by Alastair Digby

 Inadequate cyber security training

 End-users must be equipped with the right level of security awareness in order to operate safely.
-So, CISOs and other IT professionals must ensure that staff are conscious of what exactly the risks are, and specifically what’s at stake.
+So, CISOs and other IT professionals must ensure that staff is conscious of what exactly the risks are, and specifically what’s at stake.
 With the right tools and mindset, employees should be able to identify and prevent security concerns.
 Invoking a security-first culture is critical in the current threat landscape, and should be easily reinforced with various cyber attacks frequently making front-page news.

 The remote workforce is growing the attack surface